 Back in the 1980s, I didn’t much like television.
-I can think of kitschy, fun shows from the sixties and seventies that I like, and TV started to get interesting in the early nineties when Twin Peaks, The X-Files, and NYPD Blue came along.
+There were kitschy, fun shows from the sixties and seventies that I liked, and TV started to get interesting in the nineties when Twin Peaks, The X-Files, and NYPD Blue came along.
 But what came out in the eighties that I still like?
 I can’t think of anything.

 That’s probably why I latched on to late night repeats of Mission: Impossible as my favorite show.
-And frankly, it still is.
+Frankly, it still is.
 Mission was smart, stylish, different, totally addictive, and way ahead of its time.
-(I challenge you to watch 24, Alias, Leverage, MI-5 — all great shows, at times — or any other contemporary spy series without seeing the parallels.)
-I think Mission still influences my every creative pursuit — in good ways and probably bad ways — and it was certainly formative material for a lot of my later interests, both in literature and pop culture.
+(I challenge you to watch 24, Alias, Leverage, MI-5 — all great shows, at times — or any other contemporary spy series without seeing its influence.)
+I think Mission still informs my every creative pursuit, in good and probably bad ways, and it was certainly formative material for a lot of my later interests, both in literature and pop culture.

 For a while, it ran at midnights every night, and I would stay up every night to watch it, school be damned.
 When VCRs came into the picture, I started taping the episodes…when I could find them.
 Mission got harder and harder to find in syndication for a while there, and I spent years trying to complete the collection, but now with three million channels and the TV-to-DVD explosion, they’re readily available.

 A little while ago I finally bought the final (and, by far, the worst) season on DVD.
 (I’m a completist, what can I say?)
 I’ve been meaning to write up a Mission: Impossible post ever since.
 The time kept eluding me.